 View Full Course Description*Note: Degree students will receive first priority for course registration.

-Certificates are currently available to Penn Engineering Online degree program alumni.
-Current MCIT Online and MSE-DS Online students may start the application for an Online Graduate Certificate during their last semester as a degree student and must graduate from their degree program before becoming an Online Graduate Certificate student.
+Penn Engineering alumni are eligible to apply for Online Graduate Certificates.
+Current students may start the application for an Online Graduate Certificate during their last semester as a degree student and must graduate from their degree program before becoming an Online Graduate Certificate student.
+Below is a guide to show which Certificate students are eligible for based on their Penn Engineering major:

 In order to register for an Online Graduate Certificate, Penn Engineering Online applicants will need to submit documentation through the application portal.
 The application consists of: